NorahFahad/TaibahValley-Artificialintelligence/README.md

 # TaibahValley-Artificialintelligence
-This is repository for my summer training in Artificial Intelligence lab at Taibah valley
+This is repository for my summer training at Taibah valley Artificial Intelligence lab

 Task1 : presentation about data analysis